Big-Life-Lab/PHES-ODM-Validation/validation-rules/README.md

    2.10. `changes`: The list of changes
    2.11. `notes`

-3. Indentify metadata required for the rule.
+3. Identify metadata required for the rule.

    3.1.
 If rule is uses metadata from the ODM dictionary - include the include the parts of the ODM data dictionary that contains the metadata for your rules along with the logic for converting them to a cerberus schema.
 See information about the Cerberus schema below.
    3.2.
 If your rule contains other metadata - generate a Cerberus schema (see below) with the metadata or review and copy existing rules that have similar metadata as your rule.
 If you need help, make a GH issue or make at post on discussion board if you cannot file a similar rule (use tag...)